Atauro: History

 Historically, Atauro was divided into three political domains.
 The Makili domain, southeast of the Manucoco volcano, was composed of 12 clans (uma lisan).
 Macadede, in the southwest portion of the island, and Mandroni, in the north and central part of Atauro, both contained 7 clans.

 Atauro dealt with incursions from pirates and raiders based in Alor, Kisar, and Wetar, in addition to slavers from Buton and Makassar.
 The island's population would form a united bloc to defend itself from these invaders.
 The various clans of the island would form alliances and fight with each other over Atauro's resources, resulting in the formation of the political domains.

 The Netherlands and Portugal agreed Atauro to be Portuguese in the treaty of Lisbon 1859, however the Portuguese flag was not raised on the island until 1884 when an official ceremony was held.
 The inhabitants of Atauro did not start to pay taxes to Portugal before 1905.
 Atauro was used as a prison island soon after settlement by the Portuguese.

 The Portuguese entrusted the Hera and Manatuto domains with collection of taxes on Atauro.
 Macadede refused to pay taxes to the government in Dili, and subsequently conflict broke out.
 Makili and Mandroni, recruited by the colonial government, defeated Macadede's forces.
 Portuguese implementation of an agricultural tax and forced labor in the early 20th century resulted in many fleeing the island for extended periods.

 In Portuguese Timor, Atauro was organized as part of the Dili municipality, coinciding with modern Dili District.
-When Timor-Leste became independent, there was a proposal to reorganize the districts and split off Atauro as an autonomous area.
-It became a separate municipality with effect from 1 January 2022.

 On 11 August 1975, the UDT mounted a coup in a bid to halt the increasing popularity of Fretilin.
 On 26 August, the Portuguese Governor Mário Lemos Pires fled to Atauro, from where he later attempted to broker an agreement between the two groups.
 He was urged by Fretilin to return and resume the decolonisation process, but he insisted that he was awaiting instructions from the government in Lisbon, then increasingly uninterested.
 On 10 December 1975, the Indonesians invaded.
 In the 1980s, the Indonesians used the island as a prison for East Timorese guerillas.
 The island became part of independent Timor-Leste on 20 May 2002.
+When Timor-Leste became independent, there was a proposal to reorganize the districts and split off Atauro as an autonomous area.
+It became a separate municipality with effect from 1 January 2022.